-On this two-hour long cruise, the southern right whales that mate in South African waters from June to December can be spotted up close, breaching, tail slapping and sky hopping.
+The southern right whales that mate from June to December can be spotted up close, breaching, tail slapping and sky hopping.

-• Educational and insightful journey into the ocean life surrounding South Africa
+- Educational and insightful journey into the ocean life surrounding South Africa

-• Custom-designed boat for more comfort on the water
+- Custom-designed boat for more comfort on the water

-• Eco-friendly company, committed to marine research and conservation
+- Eco-friendly company, committed to marine research and conservation

-• Visited by the National Geographic Committee for Research and Exploration
+- Visited by the National Geographic Committee for Research and Exploration

 - Favoured by film crews such as Discovery, National Geographic and BBC

-On this two-hour long cruise, the southern right whales that mate in South African waters from June to December can be spotted up close, breaching, tail slapping and sky hopping.
-It’s also possible to see Bryde’s whales, humpback whales, common dolphins and humpback dolphins.
+On this two-hour cruise, you have the chance to spot the southern right whales that mate in South African waters from June to December.
+You could also see Bryde’s whales, humpback whales, common dolphins and humpback dolphins.

-About the Guide
+About the guide

 Dyer Island Cruises has lived by the slogan, “Discover and Protect” since 2000.
 It is the company’s aim to provide the greatest conservation- and respect-orientated ethos on the market.
-Certified by Fair Trade Tourism, the company is committed to marine research and conservation: It established Dyer Island Conservation Trust and the African Penguin & Seabird Sanctuary (APSS) in Gansbaai, and it actively publishes scientific studies and runs a volunteer programme.
+Certified by Fair Trade Tourism, the company is committed to marine research and conservation: it established Dyer Island Conservation Trust and the African Penguin & Seabird Sanctuary (APSS) in Gansbaai and it actively publishes scientific studies and runs a volunteer programme.

 - Tea and coffee before the trip